 The Right to Responsible Underwriting

-So borrowers are not placed in loans they are unable to repay
+So borrowers are not placed in funding they are unable to repay

 The Right to Fair Treatment from Brokers

-So borrowers are not steered into the most expensive loans
+So borrowers are not steered into the most expensive funding

 The Right to Inclusive Credit Access